• 1Set your climate zone What is my climate zone?

 • 3Subscribe to our free email reminders of what to plant each month or get our app for Apple or Android to track your plantings and harvests!

-Planting in March - Gardenate
+Planting in January - Gardenate

-Amaranth (also Love-lies-bleeding) Plant out (transplant) seedlings
+Amaranth (also Love-lies-bleeding) Start in seed trays or plant out (transplant) seedlings or sow seed

-Basil Plant out (transplant) seedlings
+Basil Start in seed trays or plant out (transplant) seedlings

 Beetroot (also Beets) Start in seed trays or plant out (transplant) seedlings or sow seed